-When it comes to decadent pastries, these tequila-glazed, lime-flecked doughnuts from Stephanie Rosenbaum’s globe-spanning book World of Doughnuts might take the cake.
+When it comes to decadent pastries, these tequila-glazed, lime-flecked doughnuts from Stephanie Rosenbaum’s World of Doughnuts might take the cake.

 1 ¾ cups unbleached all-purpose flour